Transparent decryption

 Transparent decryption is a method of decrypting data which unavoidably produces evidence that the decryption operation has taken place.
 The idea is to prevent the covert decryption of data.
 In particular, transparent decryption protocols allow a user Alice to share with Bob the right to access data, in such a way that Bob may decrypt at a time of his choosing, but only while simultaneously leaving evidence for Alice of the fact that decryption occurred.
 Transparent decryption supports privacy, because this evidence alerts data subjects to the fact that information about them has been decrypted and disincentivises data misuse.

+Recent work further formalizes transparent decryption and explores practical implementations based on cryptographic protocols and blockchain systems.

 Applications

 Transparent decryption has been proposed for several systems where there is a need to simultaneously achieve accountability and secrecy.
 For example: